salsalabs/multicopy/README.md

 ## Login credentials

 The `multicopy` application looks for your login credentials in a YAML file.
 You provide the filename as part of the execution.

-You can read up on YAML and its formatting rules [here](https://en.wikipedia.org/wiki/YAML) if you'd like.

  The easiest way to get started is to  copy the `sample_login.yaml` file and edit it.
 Here's an example.
 ```yaml
 host: wfc2.wiredforchange.com
 email: chuck@echeese.bizi